AFLplusplus/Website/content/docs/custom_mutators.md

 - `queue_get` (optional):

-    This method determines whether the custom fuzzer should fuzz the current queue entry or not
+    This method determines whether AFL++ should fuzz the current queue entry or not: all defined custom mutators as well as all AFL++'s mutators.

 - `fuzz_count` (optional):